KatKoyn/katkoyn-client/doc/README.md

 License
 ---------------------
 Distributed under the [MIT software license](/COPYING).
-This product includes software developed by the Bitcoin developers for use in [Nyancoin Core](https://www.bitcoin.org/).
+This product includes software developed by the Bitcoin developers for use in [KatKoyn Core](https://www.bitcoin.org/).
 This product includes software developed by the OpenSSL Project for use in the [OpenSSL Toolkit](https://www.openssl.org/).
 This product includes cryptographic software written by Eric Young ([eay@cryptsoft.com](mailto:eay@cryptsoft.com)), and UPnP software written by Thomas Bernard.